 By a "conflict of interest," we mean a couple of things:

 - Is there a situation where someone at the Foundation would not be able to fairly evaluate your submission?

 - Is there a situation where, if we awarded you a grant, someone at the Foundation would benefit financially?

-Just because you do have a relationship with someone currently at the Foundation, you can still send us your submission!
+Just because you do have a relationship with someone currently at the Foundation, you can still apply!
 Knowing what the situation is means that we can take steps to address it.